Fastest-growing tech company in Northern Ireland appoints two new managing directors to lead next phase of growth and restructure

 Northern Ireland internet service provider Fibrus has strengthened its leadership team with the appointment of two managing directors as it reorganises its operations for future growth.

+Belfast’s Jenny Lennon has been appointed managing director of Hyperfast Networks, which is responsible for operating and maintaining the network in Northern Ireland and Great Britain, developing the wholesale proposition, and delivering government-funded projects.
+Lennon has extensive experience in digital infrastructure and has played a key role in Fibrus' full-fibre rollout, including the delivery of Project Stratum.

+She explained: "I’m delighted to be leading Hyperfast Networks as we continue to grow, innovate and leave a lasting mark on the digital infrastructure in Northern Ireland and Northern England.

-Keava McHugh has been named managing director of Fibrus Broadband, the retail brand of Fibrus Group.
+Meanwhile Keava McHugh from Dublin has been named managing director of Fibrus Broadband, the retail brand of Fibrus Group.
 McHugh, previously director of sales and marketing, has been with the brand since its early stages, helping to establish it as a trusted household name in Northern Ireland.

 In her new role, she will oversee customer growth, scale the retail operation, and enhance service delivery.